Despite his intimidating size, Robert Ramirez was a teddy bear at heart, according to friends.

-Ramirez, who was about 6 feet 2 inches tall and weighed 250 pounds, attended West High School and was big into weightlifting, wrestling and football, according to friends.
+Ramirez, who was about 6-foot-2 and 250 pounds, attended West High School and was big into weight lifting, wrestling and football, according to friends.
 His favorite team was the San Francisco 49ers.

 "Rob was a tough kid.
 He's not going to back down from anybody," Kilgore said.